NBPub/BeatLog/docs/Features/Report.md

 You can get a sense of how the report looks and feels by checking out the **[demonstration page](https://nbpub.github.io/BeatLog/#scrollspyTop)**.
 Some links on the page are disabled, and some data has been modified or redacted for sharing.
-Links to the various sections of the demo report will be provided with each corresponding section on this page.
+Links to the various sections of the demo report will be provided with each corresponding section on the documentation.

 ## Home [|demo|](https://nbpub.github.io/BeatLog/#scrollspyHome)

 The home connections are summarized in a few tables and bar charts.
-I have strict fail2ban filters setup for connections that:
+I have strict fail2ban [filters](https://fail2ban.readthedocs.io/en/latest/filters.html#developing-filter-regular-expressions) setup for connections that:
 1. do not use `HTTP/2`, i.e. `HTTP/1.0` or `HTTP/1.1` connections
 2. return 4xx [status codes](https://www.httpstatuses.org/), client errors

 Therefore, I flag these connections as **home ignorable**, indicated in the bottom row of the summary table and the action count chart above.
 **Daily Action Counts** above shows a fortunate situation.
 Despite a number of **home ignorable** connections, no fail2ban filters registered **ignores**.
-This suggests that the exceptions I have in my strict filters are allowing what I want them to.
+This suggests that the exceptions ([ignoreregex](https://fail2ban.readthedocs.io/en/latest/filters.html#filter-file)) I have in my strict filters are allowing what I want them to.

 ![report_home](/docs/pics/Report_Home_summary.png "Home Summary, daily table and graphs")
 ![report_home2](/docs/pics/Report_Home_summary2.png "Home Summary, devices")